jmussman/auth0-jumpstart-spa-js/README.md

     ```
     toggleIsAuthenticated(isAuthenticated, userProfile, claims);
     ```
-1. The quickstart assumes specific HTML elements in the application, this replaces that with a call to a function that will manage the local HTML.
+1. The quickstart assumes specific HTML elements in the application that will be turned on after authentication.
+This replaces that with a call to a function that will manage the local HTML, revealing and hiding elements as the user authenticates and then logs out.
+1. Just above this line, and directly below the line *const userProfile = await auth0Client.getUser();* add a line to retrieve the ID token "claims", the user information the tenant provides to the application:
+    ```
+    const claims = await auth0Client.getIdTokenClaims();
+    ```
 1. The other best-practice not followed in this code is externalizing the domain and client id.
     Change the value of the *domain* property at the top of the function to read *process.env.AUTH0_DOMAIN*.
 1. Change the value of the *clientID* property to read *process.env.AUTH0_CLIENT_ID*.
-1. Edit the *.env* file in the top project folder.
+1. Edit the *.env* file in the project folder (the top of the tree).
     ```
     AUTH0_DOMAIN=
     AUTH0_CLIENT_ID=